tamersp25/docs/docs/README.md

 ### Expand Your Insights with Structured Data

 Veritone now allows you to ingest structured data, either as standalone content or to match up with and enhance another data source.
-Upload the contents of your database for correlation or use a third-party data feed to ingest and process, all within the Veritone Platform.
+Ingest the contents of your private database or use a third-party data feed.
+Use text data to correlate with what's being shown in a video by time.
+The possibilities are within reach.

 ### Future-Proof and Ever-Evolving